Special Needs Trust Lawyer Serving Families In Texas And Oklahoma

 Special needs trusts can be independent trusts by themselves or can be part of a parent’s revocable living trust.
 Each case is different and can be set up according to what you wish to achieve for your disabled family member.

 These trusts are vital for parents and other family members who want to:

 - Safeguard the government benefits their beneficiary receives both now and into the future

 - Be able to handle and manage their beneficiary’s income and assets

 - Be able to pass on gifts and inheritances that will enhance the quality of life of the beneficiary

 - Have a plan that will take care of the beneficiary after parents or other caregiving family members pass away or become unable to care for the beneficiary

-Turn to David W. Smith II PLLC for Help
+Turn To David Smith For Help

-This area of law can be complex, must be set up according to statute, and often needs to consider tax consequences.
+This area of law can be complex, must be set up according to statute and often needs to consider tax consequences.
 If you need assistance with estate planning for a special needs family member, you can turn to David.
 He will provide you with the understanding you need about special needs trusts and help you move forward with a trust that will work for you and your family.